Apple’s social media failure now looks like success

 - Should a person protesting perceived inequity in a Tweet be held equally accountable as someone who commits or otherwise physically supports violent acts?

-- And many, many, many more ethical and moral challenges around freedom and responsibility.
+- And what about the many more ethical and moral challenges around freedom and responsibility?

-I regret that reaching any such judgements sits beyond my pay grade.
-I have little faith these can easily be weighed against accountability in an any environment outside of the human rights framework we have from the U.N..

-But despite that complexity it is also tragically clear that online factions can also help nurture egregious offline actions, such as the morally repugnant death of U.S. police officer Brian Sicknick at the hands of an angry mob chanting “U.S.A.".
+Reaching any such judgements sits beyond my pay grade.
+I have little faith these can easily be weighed against accountability in an any environment outside of the human rights framework we have from the UN.
+Even so, it is also tragically clear that online factions can also help nurture egregious offline actions, such as the morally repugnant death of US Capitol Police officer Brian Sicknick at the hands of an angry mob chanting “USA."

 Regulation is coming

-We’ve also seen Google, Apple, Amazon and others reject Parler from their platforms for its failure to effectively moderate conversations on its system.
-Poor security protection means many of the conversations that took place on Parler have now been made available for all to see – permitting the world to decide if it finds those conversations acceptable.
+We’ve also seen Google, Apple, Amazon, and others reject Parler from their platforms for its failure to effectively moderate conversations on its system.
+Poor security protection means many of the conversations that took place on Parler have now been exposed for all to see — permitting the world to decide whether it finds those conversations acceptable.

 Breton also warns that the manner in which big tech firm’s were able to dismiss Parler illustrates another problem, this being a need to constrain the market power of tech firms so such decisions are taken within an agreed regulatory framework in future.